Everything you need to know...

 Applied learning

 This course aims to provide you with the ability to use your work or voluntary experience within a health-related setting to aid your learning and training.
-For example, work-based reflection is a core element of the introduction to clinical practitioner skills and competencies,and is designed to contribute to your continuing personal and professional development.
+For example, work-based reflection is a core element of the critical reflection and communication module, and is designed to contribute to your continuing personal and professional development.

 In the research project module, we’ll focus on developing the personal and academic skills you’ll need to carry out research – as well as to manage your research project.
-These include analytic skills, communication and time planning.
+These include analytic, communication, dissemination and time management skills.

 You’ll use a Personal Development Plan (PDP) to store evidence of your progress and development in all modules – and to reflect on your progress and plan actions to improve.